housecurve/housecurve.github.io/docs/manual/plot_setup.md

 When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level.
 This is useful when you don't want the curve to move, for example, when applying room correction to left and right speakers separately.

-## Plot Mode
-HouseCurve can display measurements to suit a given task (with Tuning Bundle in-app purchase).

-### Average
-Average mode is used to capture how an audio system sounds in a listening area.
-Use this mode when tuning the audio system to match a target curve.
-Measurements are included in an average as they are collected.
-The average measurement is displayed in bold green.
-Individual measurements will appear in faded green.

-HouseCurve applies averaging suitable for equalization and time alignment.
-Decibel averaging is used for magnitudes.
-Vector averaging is used for phase.
-Arithmetic averaging is used for group delay.

-### History
-History mode is used to see the effect of an adjustment from a single microphone location.
-Use this mode for initial audio system setup, such as speaker position or time alignment.
-The most recent measurement is displayed in bold green.
-Older measurements appear in green and are faded according to age.

 ## Smoothing
 Smoothing can be applied to measurements to make it easier to see trends.
 To remove smoothing, select None.